A non-interacting Galactic black hole candidate in a binary system with a main-sequence star: Orbit Fitting

 \subsection{Astrometry Only}

 The \textit{Gaia}~DR3 non\_single\_stars catalog provides orbital parameters for \bh\ based on a fit to the individual astrometric measurements obtained by \textit{Gaia}.
 However, the astrometric measurements themselves will not be available until the fourth \textit{Gaia} data release $\sim3$ years from the time of this writing.
 The parameters listed directly in the catalog include the period $P$, the time of periastron $T_0$, the eccentricity $e$, the secondary mass $M_{2}$, and the Thiele-Innes (TI) elements $A$, $B$, $F$, and $G$.
 Following the method of \citet{Binnendijk1960}, as presented by \citet{Halbwachs2022}, we use the TI elements to compute the semimajor axis $a$, the position angle of the ascending node $\Omega$, the longitude of periastron $\omega$, and the inclination $i$.
 The values of these parameters are listed in Table~\ref{tab:gaia_astrom}.

-From the orbital parameters described above, we compute the position angle $\theta$ and separation $\rho$ of the binary as:

-where $E$ is the eccentric anomaly and $\nu$ is the true anomaly \citep{Meeus1998}.
-Figure \ref{f:astroonly}a shows the astrometric orbit, and Figure \ref{f:astroonly}b shows the radial velocity curve predicted by the astrometric orbit, with our velocity measurements overlaid.
-Although the agreement between the two is not perfect, especially for the LAMOST measurements in 2017 and 2019, it is clear that observed behavior is similar to that expected from the \textit{Gaia} astrometry.
+We note that these calculations are based on the results reported in the two body orbit catalog and the binary mass catalog from \citet{GaiaDR3}.

+The TI elements, together with the eccentricity, describe an orbit in the plane of the sky.
+We generate 50 random realizations of measurements drawn from the \textit{Gaia} best-fit values and covariance matrix.
+We then plot the sky paths given by the eccentricities and TI elements.
+Figure \ref{f:astroonly} shows these sky paths about the barycenter; the best-fit orbit reported by Gaia DR3 is shown as a thicker black line.
+The orbit has a semimajor axis of $2.98 \pm 0.22$~mas, with the major axis oriented nearly east--west.\footnote{We note that the perpendicular orientation shown by \cite{ElBadry2022Disc} is a result of an inconsistency in a plotting routine (K. El-Badry 2023, private communication).}